EvolvingLMMs-Lab/demos/sglang_codebase/README.md

 print(response)
 ```

-In above example, the server uses the chat template specified in the model tokenizer.
+By default, the server uses the chat template specified in the model tokenizer from Hugging Face.
+It should just work for most official models such as Llama-2/Llama-3.

-You can override the chat template if needed when launching the server:
+If needed, you can also override the chat template when launching the server:

 ```
 python -m sglang.launch_server --model-path meta-llama/Llama-2-7b-chat-hf --port 30000 --chat-template llama-2
 ```

 If the chat template you are looking for is missing, you are welcome to contribute it.
-Meanwhile, you can also temporary register your chat template as follows:
+Meanwhile, you can also temporarily register your chat template as follows:

 ```json
 {